-Growing a business through an existing e-commerce platform is different to setting up a brand-new online shop.
+Growing a business through an existing e-commerce platform is different from setting up a brand-new online shop.
 When using an existing e-commerce platform, you are in a marketplace competing with many other sellers.

-At e-commerce platforms, consumers can search for a specific product.
-It is a feature that allows consumers to manage their shopping order, and lets consumers pay for the products that they want to buy.
+On e-commerce platforms, consumers can search for a specific product.
+It is a feature that allows consumers to manage their shopping orders and lets consumers pay for the products that they want to buy.
 Existing e-commerce platforms are packed with good end-to-end solutions that allow sellers to focus on growing their business.

 To start, here are the top 7 e-commerce platforms to start selling on!

 If you live in Singapore, you are definitely familiar with Carousell.

 Carousell is a mobile app that allows you to buy or sell goods online.
 With a straightforward process, Carousell is a great place to sell both new and used items.

 There are no registration fees on Carousell and selling your goods on this platform is as simple as it gets.
 You can also buy specific boosts if you want to drive more traffic to your Carousell account.

 Lazada was founded back in 2012 with its main goal to become Southeast Asia’s next Amazon.
 After riding on success for 4 years, the company was sold to Alibaba with a market value of about US$2 billion.

 Lazada is now operating in Indonesia, Malaysia, Thailand, Singapore, the Philippines, and Vietnam.
 Note that Lazada may charge a commission fee of up to 15% of a seller’s total transaction amount.

 With about 10.88 million monthly web visits, there is absolutely no doubt that Shopee is one of the most popular e-commerce platforms available in Singapore.